mjhea0/node-twitter-sentiment/part2.md

 ## Data Binding

-> Thanks to [Aaron Vandrey](http://www.meetup.com/Node-js-Denver-Boulder/members/103374712/) for developing the code and writing the following explanation.
+**Thanks to [Aaron Vandrey](http://www.meetup.com/Node-js-Denver-Boulder/members/103374712/) for developing the code and writing the following explanation.**

 Although there are a number of frontend MV* frameworks that could be used, we chose the [KnockoutJS](https://github.com/knockout/knockout) data binding library for simplicity.
-KnockoutJS uses “observables” to enable two-way data binding from the View (HTML) back to the View-model (JavaScript).
+KnockoutJS uses "observables" to enable two-way data binding from the View (HTML) back to the View-model (JavaScript).

 From [10 things to know about KnockoutJS on day one])http://www.knockmeout.net/2011/06/10-things-to-know-about-knockoutjs-on.html)":